arunarvindh05/vaccine-booking/README.md

 Added snack messages for update profile and other places

-completed all the retail flow
+Completed all the retail flow

 # Getting Started with Create React App